 11. Greater Flamingo

 Commonly found in Northern and Sub-Saharan Africa, as well as parts of the Indian Subcontinent, the Middle East, the Levant, the Persian Gulf, the Gulf of Aden, the Red Sea, and the Mediterranean countries of Southern Europe, these birds are the most widespread species of flamingo.
-The greater flamingo has adapted to live in a variety of habitats, from wetlands to coastal areas, and even in some dry deserts.

-Their diet mainly consists of brine shrimp and other small aquatic organisms.
-The greater flamingo is an important species in the Old World, providing a link between the wetland and coastal areas between Northern and Sub-Saharan Africa, the Indian Subcontinent, the Middle East, the Levant, the Persian Gulf, the Gulf of Aden, the Red Sea, and the Mediterranean countries of Southern Europe.
+Their diet mainly consists of brine shrimp and other tiny aquatic organisms.
+The greater flamingo is an essential species in the Old World, linking the wetland and coastal areas between Northern and Sub-Saharan Africa.

 Kingdom | Animalia |